Vision Language Models Can Parse Floor Plan Maps: Related work

 In this section, we discuss existing work in autonomous navigation for mobile robots, VLM prompting strategies, and integrating large pre-trained models in robotics.
 We highlight how our work differs from existing works in each of these categories.

-\subsection{Existing Map Representations and Navigation}
+\subsection{Existing map representations and navigation}

-Existing works demonstrating autonomous navigation on mobile robots usually require generating an occupancy grid~\cite{zhang2015mobile, hayamizu2021guiding, fu2022coupling, defazio2023seeing}, or leveraging vision-based methods for simultaneous localization and mapping (Visual SLAM)~\cite{taketomi2017visual, zhang2021frl, macario2022comprehensive, sorokin2022learning, hwang2023system}.
+Existing works demonstrating autonomous navigation on mobile robots can be categorized into two groups.
+One relies on generating an occupancy grid map~\cite{zhang2015mobile,hayamizu2021guiding,fu2022coupling,defazio2023seeing}, where each pixel in the map identifies an area being occupied, obstacle-free or unknown.
+Another popular way of realizing mobile navigation leverages vision-based methods for simultaneous localization and mapping (Visual SLAM)~\cite{taketomi2017visual, zhang2021frl, macario2022comprehensive, sorokin2022learning, hwang2023system}.
+Those methods rely on visual features, and then apply simultaneously estimate the locations of both visual landmarks and the robot itself~\cite{thrun2002probabilistic}.
 While such map representations have proven to be effective for autonomous navigation tasks, generating an accurate map is oftentimes labor-intensive.
 For instance, in vision-based settings, the robot has limited knowledge of the global environment, either leading to lengthy exploration, or navigational commands from a human.
-In this work, we greatly reduce the effort of generating accurate maps while still leveraging detailed information of the environment through the use of existing, and potentially in situ, floor plans.
+In this work, we greatly reduce the effort of generating accurate maps while still leveraging detailed information of the environment through the use of existing, and potentially \textit{in situ}, floor plans.

-\subsection{VLM Prompting Strategies}
+\subsection{VLM prompting strategies}

 The output of a large pre-trained model largely relies on the way it is prompted.
-Strategies like chain-of-thought~\cite{wei2022chain} and in-context learning~\cite{dong2022survey} are leveraged on LLMs to improve performance.
-Similar to language prompts, image prompting strategies can improve VLM outputs.
+Strategies like chain-of-thought~\cite{wei2022chain}, in-context learning~\cite{dong2022survey} and others~\cite{yao2023tree,besta2024graph} are leveraged on LLMs to improve performance. \textls[+20] {Similar to language prompts, image prompting strategies can improve VLM outputs.
 Set-of Mark prompting, which segments and labels objects in an image has shown to improve VLM responses~\cite{yang2023set}.
-In our work, we design a new visual prompting strategy designed for obtaining a spatial understanding of floor plan images.
+In our work, we design a new visual prompting strategy designed for obtaining a spatial understanding of floor plan images.}

-\subsection{Large Models in Robotics}
+\subsection{Large models in robotics}